ai4er-cdt/WildfireDistribution/README.md

 [https://github.com/tpfd/Polesia-Landcover](https://github.com/tpfd/Polesia-Landcover])

-This generates both a ’simple’ and ’complex’ landcover mapping, with the former splitting out 9 categories or landcover, and the latter 13.
+This generates both a ’simple’ and ’complex’ landcover mapping, with the former splitting out 9 categories of landcover, and the latter 13.
 You can download the classified tiles directly:

 [Download Polesia Landcover Data ](https://github.com/graceebc9/Fire_data/tree/main/Classified)